chris-martin/reactive-gwt/README.rst

 AbstractHasValue<T>
 -------------------

-The standard GWT way to implement HasValue<T>_ is to extend Widget_ (usually Composite_), which provides ``fireEvent(GwtEvent<?>):void`` (required by HasHandlers_, a supertype of HasValue).
+The standard GWT way to implement HasValue_ is to extend Widget_ (usually Composite_), which provides ``fireEvent(GwtEvent<?>):void`` (required by HasHandlers_, a supertype of HasValue).
 If you want to design a widget that has more than one piece of observable state,